-New data from SGIO has revealed that last year in South Australia, Wednesday was the most common day for drivers to have a run in with a shopping trolley, with collisions peaking at 10am and 3pm*.
+New data from SGIO has revealed that last year in Western Australia, Wednesday was the most common day for drivers to have a run in with a shopping trolley, with collisions peaking at 10am and 3pm*.

 The insurer is calling for shoppers to take care in car parks, with a survey revealing one in two Australians don’t return their shopping trolley to a designated bay**.

 According to Australian shoppers, the top reasons for abandoning a shopping cart in a car park are: